syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 }
 ```

 This example will upload the public key `~/.ssh/id_rsa.pub` on the local machine to all nodes.
+Please adjust this to include a public key of your choice that will be uploaded to the Ray nodes.
+This key can be used for diagnostic purposes, like retrieving the logs from a certain node.
+Any other file that is necessary to be on all the machines can be added here as well.

 #### Setting up the registry credentials